-Work on circumstantial qualifiers has progressed and widened within a subsequent project, Circumstantial Clause Combining in Semitic, in which I have extended my study of clause linking expressing circumstantial qualification to comprise also Syrian Arabic (http://vrproj.vr.se/detail.asp?arendeid=67991).
-The project has established that, what has been labelled gram switching, mainly a switch of verb forms, but also a switch between clauses with verbs and non-verbal clauses, is often used in Arabic and Hebrew, for example, as the sole marker of unequal syntactic relationships between clauses (hypotaxis).
-I have been able to show that so-called circumstantial clauses in my Syrian material, rather than constituting a separate clause type or category, are part of an overall system for marking hypotaxis.
-Non-main clause position is marked by several markers whereof one is verb form switch.
+Work on circumstantial qualifiers progressed and was widened within a subsequent project, Circumstantial Clause Combining in Semitic, in which I extended my study of clause linking expressing circumstantial qualification to comprise also Syrian Arabic (http://vrproj.vr.se/detail.asp?arendeid=67991).
+The project established that, what has been labelled gram switching, mainly a switch of verb forms, but also a switch between clauses with verbs and non-verbal clauses, is often used in Arabic and Hebrew, for example, as the sole marker of unequal syntactic relationships between clauses (hypotaxis).
+I was able to show that so-called circumstantial clauses in my Syrian material, rather than constituting a separate clause type or category, are part of an overall system for marking hypotaxis.
+Non-main clause position is marked by several markers, whereof one is verb form switch.
 The precise semantic value of the non-main clause, i.e. if its function corresponds to that of a relative, adverbial, final, conditional, etc. clause, is often not marked morphologically but understood from the context (Persson 2014a; 2015a).
 Gram switching was, furthermore, found to function also at discourse level in the surveyed data to mark certain paragraphs as backgrounded or added information that constitute a break in the main story line (Persson 2014b).

 During 2014 I initiated contacts with universities in the Maghreb region.
-Through a personal and professional network of contacts I aim to collect a database of spoken narrative in order to investigate markers of hypotaxis in the dialects.
-In October, I visited Algeria and Morocco and took part in contact seminars between Sweden and the Maghreb countries.
-It is my aim to develop these contacts in order to, subsequently, create a major research project involving these dialects and also to build contacts in Egypt to include the Egyptian dialect in my further research.
+Through a personal and professional network of contacts I have started to collect a database of spoken narrative in order to investigate markers of hypotaxis in the dialects.
+In addition to visiting Algeria and Morocco and taking part in contact seminars between Sweden and the Maghreb countries, I established student and staff mobility programmes with two universities in Tunis (Sfax and Carthage).
+My goal, from a research perspective, is to create a major research project involving these dialects and also to build contacts in Egypt to include the Egyptian dialect in my further research.